IN HELL WITH AL

 ‘You bastard, McGilton!
 You bastard!’

-Still this didn’t stop him from thinking Helfman could break into his house and now never leaves without the contract: up to the video store, friend’s house, the cinema, the milk bar and even at parties (odd to see him drunk off his head with a courier satchel still slung round his neck, contract presumably safe and sound inside it).
+Still this didn’t stop him from thinking Helfman could break into his house and now never leaves without the contract: up to the video store, friend’s house, the cinema, the milk bar and even at parties (odd to see him drunk off his head with a courier satchel still slung around his neck, contract presumably safe and sound inside it).

 So there I was, left to wait on Al’s porch on a cold winter afternoon while we waited for his activist friend to turn up with the key.
 I couldn’t help but think that this was already turning out like my last grand adventure where everything had gone wrong: malaria, caught in Pakistan during September 11th, a stack with yak, robbed, splitting with the girlfriend…

-Thankfully with the dice I couldn’t stuff up my plans because there weren’t any.
+Thankfully with the dice, I couldn’t stuff up my plans because there weren’t any.
 And that was the exciting thing about it: who knows where we’d end up?
 Who knows what strange and amazing people we’d meet on our chaotic journey because of a flick of the die?
 Who know what stories would come of this, what publishing deals?
-‘Who knows,’ I begun to shout, as it dawned on me that I was going to be travelling with someone even more unpredictable then two dotted-cubes, ‘WHEN BLOODY AL WOULD OPEN THE FUCKING DOOR!’
+‘Who knows,’ I begun to shout, as it dawned on me that I was going to be travelling with someone even more unpredictable than two dotted-cubes, ‘WHEN BLOODY AL WOULD OPEN THE FUCKING DOOR!’

 In ‘The Road to Gundagai’, Graham Innes wrote of Ballan in the 1920s: ‘Ballan itself was ungracious and unlovely.
 The prevailing impression was of openness, dissonance and a ramshackle unplanned confusion as if the town had been thrown down in a hurry.’